 One post of anticipated reads for 2018 wasn’t enough to include them all, especially with so many exciting -sounding ones already on the release calendar.
 Here, a dozen more of the year’s upcoming reads I think are worth taking note of, mainly from the latter part of the year.

-Among the Wholesome Children: The Real-Life Abduction That Inspired Lolita (Sarah Weinman, September 6, Ecco) Did you know Nabokov’s Lolita was inspired by a true story?
+The Real Lolita (Sarah Weinman, September 6, Ecco) Did you know Nabokov’s Lolita was inspired by a true story?
 I’ve lost count of how many times I’ve read the novel, I absolutely love it, but I never knew that!
 Publishers Marketplace news editor/true crime anthology editor Sarah Weinman writes about the case in 1948, when 50-year-old Frank LaSalle, a convicted pedophile, abducted 11-year-old Sally Horner and took her cross country.
 She remained with him for two years.
 Sounds horrifying.
 A line referencing the case is in Lolita, courtesy of Humbert’s thoughts, hence why it’s believed to have influenced Nabokov, in addition to the obvious similarities.
 The book expands on a longform piece Weinman wrote for Hazlitt in 2014.
+Book Depository

 Have you already heard of any of these already?
 Does anything here sound good and worth adding to your TBR?
 As always, let me know of any new nonfiction releases on your radar!